Ben Goldsmith: Career

-Business
+Goldsmith began his career at private client stockbroker Hargreave-Hale and Co.
+Ltd., now part of Canaccord Genuity.

-In 2003, Goldsmith became a partner in WHEB, and led the pivot of that company, which had been founded in 1995, from serving as a corporate finance adviser into providing venture capital to the European clean technology sector.
-In 2014 Goldsmith oversaw the demerger of WHEB's private and public equity businesses, with the former rebranding Alpina Partners.
+In 2003, he co-founded WHEB Asset Management, a sustainability-themed investment management firm.
+As well as providing venture capital to the European clean technology sector, WHEB established a listed equities fund management business.
+In 2014, he oversaw the demerger of WHEB's private and listed equity businesses, with the former rebranding Alpina Partners.

-In 2015 Goldsmith launched Menhaden Capital, a thematic investment trust focused on efficient energy and resource use.
-In July 2018 the trust reached its three-year milestone with a 30.5% drop in share price.
+In 2015, Goldsmith launched Menhaden Resource Efficiency Plc, a London-listed thematic investment trust focused on the efficient use of energy and resources.

-Ben Goldsmith was described by London's Evening Standard in 2011 as "the quiet force of the Goldsmith family... believed to be a key figure in looking after the family finances."
+He was described by London's Evening Standard in 2011 as "the quiet force of the Goldsmith family... believed to be a key figure in looking after the family finances."

-Environment
+Goldsmith is a co-founder of upmarket betting firm Fitzdares.

+In May 2023, he published his memoir, God Is An Octopus: Loss, Love and A Calling to Nature (Bloomsbury Publishing).
+The book explored how, struggling to comprehend the shocking death of his teenage daughter Iris, Goldsmith found solace, meaning and hope in the dramatic rebounding of nature on his Somerset farm.

+Environmental activity

-In 2003 Goldsmith co-founded the UK Environmental Funders Network (EFN), along with Jon Cracknell.
-He described EFN as being "designed to facilitate discussion and foster collaboration" among those interested in funding environmental initiatives, particularly those addressing large-scale problems like global warming.
-As part of its work EFN gathers information on environmental giving and disseminates it via its "Where Green Grants Went" report.
-The network aims to help trusts, foundations and individuals to support environmental causes effectively.
+In 2003, Goldsmith co-founded the UK Environmental Funders Network (EFN) with Jon Cracknell to federate those interested in funding environmental initiatives.
 Through JMG Foundation, the family foundation that Goldsmith chairs, he is also directly involved in activist environmental philanthropy.
+He provided strategic and financial support to Derek Gow.

-In 2008, Goldsmith set up The Conservation Collective, a global network of 16 local environmental foundations rooted in their communities covering regions from Devon and Tuscany, islands such as Mallorca, Ibiza and Formentera and Lamu and countries including Pakistan and Barbados.
-By 2022, the group had raised £6.6 million pounds to protect and restore nature.
+In 2008, Goldsmith set up The Conservation Collective, a growing global network of local environmental foundations rooted in their communities covering regions from Devon and Tuscany, islands such as Mallorca, Ibiza and Formentera and Lamu and countries including Pakistan and Barbados.
+By 2022, the group had raised £6.6 million to protect and restore nature.

-Since 2010, Goldsmith has developed a reputation for providing strategic and financial support to disruptive environmental leaders such as Derek Gow, who has led work to restore formerly missing native species to Britain, including beavers, water voles, white storks and wild cats."

-In 2016 Goldsmith was appointed a trustee of the Children's Investment Fund Foundation, one of the largest environmental foundations in Europe, founded by financier and philanthropist Chris Hohn.
+In 2016, Goldsmith was appointed a trustee of the Children's Investment Fund Foundation, one of the largest environmental foundations in Europe, founded by financier and philanthropist Chris Hohn.

-In 2017, Goldsmith participated in Forces for Nature, a major report released by EFN.
+In 2017, he participated in Forces for Nature, a major report released by EFN.
 The report aimed to encourage more philanthropists to support environmental issues and explores how environmental contributors can be more effective.

-In 2018, Goldsmith was appointed non-executive director at the Department for Environment, Food and Rural Affairs.
-This proved controversial as he had previously donated cash to Michael Gove's Surrey Heath constituency and the selection process for the job was overseen by Sir Ian Cheshire, who is chairman of Goldsmith's investment firm, Menhaden.
+In 2018, he was appointed non-executive director at the Department for Environment, Food and Rural Affairs.
+This proved controversial as he had previously donated cash to Conservative MP Michael Gove's Surrey Heath constituency and the selection process for the job was overseen by Sir Ian Cheshire, who is chairman of Goldsmith's investment firm, Menhaden.
 Complaints about the appointment included comments that Goldsmith is a member of the "urban elite", and that though interested in the environment he had no experience with environmental issues facing farmers in the United Kingdom.